 1. Cotton wool bunny

 I encourage my boys to stick the cotton balls within the lines, which is good practice for their listening skills, hand-eye coordination, and precision.
-The soft cotton balls and the sticky adhesive surface are great to stimulate their sensory skills.
-If you want to add an extra depth to their sensory experience, you can spray some floral essential oils on the cotton balls to stimulate their sense of smell.
+The soft cotton balls and the sticky adhesive surface are great for stimulating their sensory skills.
+If you want to add extra depth to their sensory experience, spray some floral essential oils on the cotton balls to stimulate their sense of smell.